vnmr/vnmr.github.io/index.md

 <img src="unityhopwindow.png" alt="Unity Hop Window" width="200"/>
 <img src="unityhopwindow2.png" alt="Unity Hop Window" width="200"/>

-For a more dynamic environment, I created an interactive game simulation in Unity3d.
+For a more dynamic environment, I created an interactive game simulation for hopping robots on asteroid like rocks with orbital gravity in Unity3d.

 I'm interested to extend the dynamics and environment models to animal like quadrupeds in generated environments and explore use of Unity3Ds ML-Agents.